You're staring at a recipe that calls for 3 quarts of chicken broth. Plus, your measuring cup only shows cups. Now what?

 When scaling recipes for larger gatherings, resist the temptation to simply multiply every ingredient by the same factor.
 Leavening agents, spices, and salt often behave non‑linearly; a modest increase — say 1.2× instead of 2× — can preserve balance while still delivering the desired volume.
 Utilizing a recipe‑scaling app that incorporates these nuanced adjustments saves you from over‑leavened cakes or overly salty stews.

 Finally, embrace the practice of “mise en place” not just as a prep step but as a continuous checkpoint.
-As you move through each stage, pause briefly to verify that the measured components remain within tolerance — check the weight of added nuts, the volume of poured sauce, or the temperature of a melting chocolate ganache.
+Also, as you move through each stage, pause briefly to verify that the measured components remain within tolerance — check the weight of added nuts, the volume of poured sauce, or the temperature of a melting chocolate ganache.
 These micro‑checks compound into macro‑level reliability, turning what might feel like a rigid routine into a fluid, confident workflow.

 Conclusion